Our People

 Being able to help support families during what can often be a daunting and stressful time is why Justine is now devoted to raising awareness for The Trust and supporting neonatal families.

 Prior to joining The Little Miracles Trust, Justine shared the story of her son Harlow’s arrival as part of the 2014 World Prematurity Day awareness activity.
 You can read the article here.
+You can also read part of her story in the published book The Unexpected Patient by Dr Himali McInnes.

 Samantha Bennett